Air embolism: In society and culture

 Direct injection air embolism was one of the methods used by Belgian murderer Ivo Poppe to kill some of his victims (the other method being valium).

 William Davis, formerly a nurse in Texas, was convicted in October 2021 of murdering four and injuring two patients by injecting air into their arterial lines following heart surgery.
 During opening arguments for sentencing, prosecutors told the court that they would present evidence of an additional three murders and three attempted murders.

 Dorothy L. Sayers made use of direct injection air embolism as a murder method in her 1927 Lord Peter Wimsey mystery novel Unnatural Death (published in the US in 1928 as The Dawson Pedigree), although her description was subsequently criticised as implausible on account of the injection site and volume.

 Air embolism was the method used by an insane nurse to euthanize seven terminally ill patients in the episode "Amazing Grace" of the TV series Shadow Chasers.

 Near the end of young adult novel Catching Fire, as well as its film adaptation, protagonist Katniss Everdeen grabs a syringe and fills it with air, with the intention of killing Peeta Mellark quickly via air embolism.

+In Season 2 Episode 7 of Reacher, Jack Reacher and Neagley find Grant alive and hospitalized after their prior attempt to kill him, and after torturing him to extract information about Robert Langston out of him, then kill him by injecting air into him with a syringe and causing an air embolism, in order to exact vengeance for his murder of Gaitano Russo, an honest cop who was allied with Reacher and his team.